kjthaoo/.dotfiles/README.md

 ## .vimrc
 This is my custom .vimrc configuration for Vim.
 ## .bashrc
-This is my custom .bashrc configuration for Bash.i
+This is my custom .bashrc configuration for Bash.

 ## File Description
 These are my files and the explaination to their purpose in my dotfiles.